 Bachata is a genre of Latin American music that originated in the Dominican Republic in the first half of the 20th century with African, European, and Indigenous musical elements.
 The first recorded compositions of Bachata were done by Jose Manuel Calderon from the Dominican Republic.

-Though Brazil is not considered Hispanic because the country does speak Portuguese no Spanish it is considered a Latin dance (geographically).
+Though Brazil is not considered Hispanic because the country does speak Portuguese it is considered a Latin dance (geographically).
 Samba is a dance to black/African people in Brazil who brought much of their music and dance culture into Latin America with them upon arrival into many Latin American countries.
 Samba music is very similar to and has been influenced by many Angolan music genres.
 It has also been influenced by many other Latin American music genres and dances.
 The Samba music rhythm has been danced in Brazil since its inception in the late 16th century.
 There is actually a set of dances, rather than a single dance, that define the Samba dancing scene in Brazil; however, no one dance can be claimed with certainty as the "original" Samba style.

 Another major stream of the Samba dance beside the Brazilian Samba dancing styles is Ballroom Samba, which differs significantly.